atomicstructure/printf/README.md

-This is a tes README.md
+This is a Task between two team members to write our own printf funtions

+It is a 5 days Task which involves working together.

+This is better Joseph Diamond and Oluwafemi Ogundare